mavryk-network/bake.mavryk.org_content/en/mavbake/tutorials/how-to-bake-docker.md

    sudo docker run --name mavbake-container --privileged -d ghcr.io/mavryk-network/mavbake:latest-alpine
    ```

-> After this step, you will need to wait a while for the container to start up and bootstrap the Tezos node.
+> After this step, you will need to wait a while for the container to start up and bootstrap the Mavryk node.

-You can monitor the progress of the Tezos node bootstrapping by running the following command:
+You can monitor the progress of the Mavryk node bootstrapping by running the following command:

    ```
    sudo docker logs -f mavbake-container
    ```

-Once the Tezos node has finished bootstrapping, you can connect into the container and either import your Ledger wallet or create a new soft wallet.
+Once the Mavryk node has finished bootstrapping, you can connect into the container and either import your Ledger wallet or create a new soft wallet.

 ### Connect to MavBake Container